-On April 22, 2024, Descartes acquired substantially all of the shares of Aerospace Software Developments ("ASD"), a leading provider of global trade compliance solutions and content.
-The purchase price for the acquisition was approximately \$62.5 million (EUR 58.7 million), net of cash acquired, which was substantially paid at closing from cash on hand with the remaining \$5.1 million expected to be paid by the end of Descartes' fiscal 2025 fourth quarter.
+On April 19, 2024, Descartes acquired substantially all of the shares of Aerospace Software Developments ("ASD"), a leading provider of global trade compliance solutions and content.
+The purchase price for the acquisition was approximately \$62.5 million (EUR 58.7 million), net of cash acquired, which was substantially paid at closing from cash on hand with the remaining \$3.6 million paid in the fourth quarter of fiscal 2025.
 The gross contractual amount of trade receivables acquired was \$1.1 million with a fair value of \$1.1 million at the date of acquisition.
 Our acquisition date estimate of contractual cash flows not expected to be collected was nominal.
-The completion of the initial purchase price allocation is pending the finalization of the fair value for trade receivables, intangible assets, accrued liability balances, deferred revenue as well as potential unrecorded liabilities.
-We expect to finalize the purchase price allocation on or before April 22, 2025.
+The completion of the initial purchase price allocation is pending the finalization of the fair value for trade receivables, accrued liability balances, deferred revenue as well as potential unrecorded liabilities.
+We expect to finalize the purchase price allocation on or before April 19, 2025.